zackJKnight/Lineup.Coach/README.md

 If inside the round we find that no more preferred positions are available... what do we do?

 Put the player in the next postion down the ranking?

+And what if we get to a point at which the person's least favorite position is not available...

+We will have to go back up the ranking.